Search waiting | Matsusada Precision

 +400 to +1200V

 Radiation Scintillation detector - Scintillation detectors are detectors used for radiation measurements, such as survey meters and area monitors.
-A scintillator converts radiation into light (visible light), which is then converted into an electrical signal by a Photomultiplier Tube for detection.
+A scintillator converts incident radiation into light (typically visible or UV), which is then converted into an electrical signal by a photomultiplier tube (PMT) or other photosensor for detection.
 NaI and CsI are the main scintillators used in survey meters.
 Other scintillators for radiation include inorganic scintillators, plastic scintillators, and liquid scintillators.
 1000 to 2000V

 Radiation NaI (Sodium iodide) detector NaI The NaI detector is a detector that uses NaI (sodium iodide) for the scintillator portion of the scintillation detector.
-Detectors using NaI can measure with high sensitivity, but they are tidal and sensitive to shock, so care must be taken when handling them.
-Some detectors have energy resolution and conversion to dose by line quality and intensity.
-(Also called spectrosurvey meter, spectral survey meter, or spectroradiometer.)
+Detectors using NaI can measure with high sensitivity, but they are deliquescent and sensitive to shock, so care must be taken when handling them.
+Some detectors have energy resolution and conversion to dose based on spectral characteristics (e.g., line position and intensity).
+Also called a spectrosurvey meter, a spectral survey meter, or a spectroradiometer.
 1000 to 2000V

 Radiation Transition radiation detector TRD Transition Radiation Detectors (TRDs) are particle detectors used in high-energy particle collider experiments.
 Transition radiation, which occurs when charged particles pass through the boundary between a metal foil with a large atomic number and a gas or other substance, is detected with a proportional counter tube or wire chamber. -